toatts/fantasy_football/README.md

 Future Releases:
 ----------------
-- Write data to a database?
-Update database when new, read in current info otherwise?
+- Possibly write data to database
+- Try direct import into Excel and use VBA scripts/macros to manipulate